valzaitsev/cvm-deployer/README.md

      - Local storage: 30 GiB for OS disk.
 Protected by server-side disk encryption with customer-managed, HSM-backed keys with Secure Key Release policy.
      - OS: Ubuntu 22.04 LTS.
 Official Azure Confidential VM image by Canonical
    - 2 Docker containers:
-     - Trustee KBS - for standalone Key Broker Service and Attestation Service
+     - **Trustee KBS** - for standalone Key Broker Service and Attestation Service, utilizing the NVIDIA Remote Attestation Service to verify the evidence received from GPU.
-     - HashiCorp Vault - for local secret storage
+     - **HashiCorp Vault** - for local secret storage
 2. **Confidential AI Workload CVM:** A GPU-accelerated node running a custom vLLM container.
 It undergoes CPU and GPU attestation, requests a Secure Key Release of the AI model decryption key, and loads the LUKS-encrypted model into a secure RAM disk.
     - Azure Confidential GPU VM with NVIDIA GPU in Confidential Compute mode and AMD SEV-SNP enabled CPU:
       - Azure VM size: Standard_NCC40ads_H100_v5
       - CPU: 40 vCPUs - AMD EPYC 9V84 (Genoa)
       - GPU: NVIDIA H100 NVL with 94 GB VRAM
       - RAM: 320 GiB
       - Local storage: 100 GiB for OS disk.
 Protected by server-side disk encryption with customer-managed, HSM-backed keys with Secure Key Release policy.
       - OS: Ubuntu 22.04 LTS.
 Official Azure Confidential VM image by Canonical
+    - 3 Docker containers:
+      - **KBS Client** - securely utilizes a vTPM and NVIDIA GPU attestation SDK to submit a CPU and GPU evidence bound to the Root of Trust originating in AMD and NVIDIA hardware to a KBS Server and Attestation Service via the Request - Challenge - Attestation - Response (RCAR) sequence, and to invoke a Secure Key Release (SKR) of the Workload Encryption Key.
+      - **Loader** - receives the Workload Encryption Key from the **KBS Client** via a shared ephemeral `tmpfs` volume, mounts the encrypted `LUKS` image file stored in Azure Storage containing the AI model weights, copies the AI model weights data from the encrypted volume to the secured RAM volume inside the TEE of the CVM, and unmounts the encrypted volume.
+      - **vLLM** - starts the vLLM inference service.

 ### Key Components